-If you’re planning to live in Spain and applying for residency but won’t be working or haven’t yet reached State Pension age, then going to need private health insurance for you and your family.
+If you’re planning to live in Spain and applying for residency, but won’t be working or haven’t yet reached State Pension age, then you’re going to need private health insurance for you and your family.

 What sort of policy will you need?

-The foreigner’s department is pretty strict when it comes to the requirements of the policy.
-The requirements are:
+The Foreigner’s Office is pretty strict when it comes to the requirements of the policy, which are:

 - The policy must have the same cover as you would get under the social security health system (i.e. emergency treatment, hospitalisation etc)

 - Must clearly name all the people covered (spouse, partner, children)

 - There must be no excess payable (known as “sin copagos” in Spanish)

 - The policy must be taken for a minimum of one year, preferably fully paid upfront, with receipts or bank statement showing payments